restorando/cornelius/index.md

 ## Container

-The second parameter it takes in a DOM element where the table will be inserted as a child element.
+The second parameter it takes is a DOM element, where the table will be inserted as a child element.

 # Options

-Cornelius accept any of these option values passed to the constructor:
+Cornelius accepts any of these option values passed to the constructor:

 ## timeInterval